And most exciting...

 Actually not very exciting unless you are a programmer.
 Most managers don't know what a relational database is.
 Not a problem.

+Your management knowledge is your most important asset.
 So when you see an ad like:

 It's not you!
 It's your POS!—Upgrade to WarpDrive.
 Let us help you explore your needs!

-Behind that big facade of expertise and jargon they do all they can to keep a relational database out of your reach.
+Behind that facade of expertise and jargon they do all they can to keep a relational database out of your reach.

 Here is why...